terminalJunki3/Windows-Registry-Bulk-Editor/README.md

 # Windows-Registry-Bulk-Editor

-PowerShell Script that allows you to set or check registry values against a csv list.
+PowerShell Script that allows you to set alist of registry values using a cvs list.
+There is also a function that you can check to see if registry values are set using the same csv list.

 ## Usage